Black Cohosh

 Herbs with similar properites with possibly the same mechanism for action to black cohosh include, hops (Humulus) and milk thistle (Silybum).

-Evening primrose is used to allevate hot-flashes, but it has a different mechanism for action and its use should be strictly limited.
+Evening primrose is used to allevate hot-flashes, but it has a different mechanism for action and its use is now discouraged for NBE due to it increasing FSH.

 Precautions

-Overuse of Black cohosh can cause symptoms such as headaches.
+Overuse of Black cohosh can cause symptoms such as headaches, which is likely due to increases in estrogen.
 It is likely that black cohosh contributes to liver damage, as there are indications of this.
 Opt for hops instead.

 See precautions for more details of care to be taken with herb use.
 Proper nutrition is a consideration for health.
 Also, check for the latest blog updates about herb and hormone safety.